SMI 12: Koh-i-Noor with an amulet.

 The history of the Koh-i-Noor or ‘Mountain of Light’ diamond is steeped in myth and anecdote, wars and political intrigue.
 The diamond was described in 1628 as being part of the Peacock Throne of the Mughal Empire within India which was commissioned by Emperor Shah Jahan (1592 –1666).
 The Mughal Emperors sat on this throne until Nader Shah (1688-1747) of Iran invaded India, ransacked the Delhi capital and took the throne and the diamonds.
 The Koh-i-Noor and associated diamond Timur Ruby were removed to be worn as armbands.
 It eventually wound up in the Durrani Dynasty of Afghanistan.
 It was held by the Afghan Emir, Shah Shuja (1785-1842) but taken from him by Maharajah Ranjit Singh who had held him as a prisoner.
 As a result, the diamond came back to India.

-It was showcased at the Great Exhibition of Crystal Palace in 1851 where it received muted reviews.
+It showcased at the Great Exhibition of Crystal Palace in 1851 where it received muted reviews.
 As a result, the diamond was recut by Garrads.
 Since its arrival in England, the Koh-i-Noor has only been worn by Queens and consorts due to the prevailing legend stating that it will bring bad luck if worn by a man.
 The diamond has also worn in the form of a brooch.

 Additional information